Alexander Joseph McGavick: Auxiliary Bishop of Chicago

 On December 12, 1898, McGavick was appointed auxiliary bishop of the Archdiocese of Chicago and titular bishop of Marcopolis by Pope Leo XIII.
 He received his episcopal consecration on May 1, 1899, from Archbishop Feehan, with Bishop Dunne (under whom he served at All Saints) and Bishop Maurice Burke serving as co-consecrators, at Holy Name Cathedral in Chicago.

-McGavick's mother died a few days after his consecration and the shock from this caused his health to suffer.
-In June 1899, just a month after becoming a bishop, he was given a leave of absence and left for Europe under the advice of his physicians.
-After a few months abroad, he returned to the United States and stayed at Battle Creek Sanitarium in Battle Creek, Michigan, for a time before finally returning to Chicago in December 1899.
+McGavick's mother died a few days after his consecration and the shock from this affected his health.
+In June 1899, just a month after becoming a bishop, he received a medical leave from the archdiocese and left for Europe under the advice of his physicians.
+After a few months abroad, he returned to the United States.
+McGavick was a patient at the Battle Creek Sanitarium in Battle Creek, Michigan, for a time before returning to Chicago in December 1899.

 McGavick subsequently submitted his resignation as bishop to the Vatican in 1900, but it was not accepted.
 That same year, in addition to his duties as an auxiliary bishop, he was appointed pastor of Holy Angels Parish in Chicago.
 He became known as the "Father of the Yards" for his charitable work among the poor in the tenement areas around the Union Stock Yards.
-One of his assistants at Holy Angels was Father William Richard Griffin, who would again serve with McGavick as auxiliary bishop of La Crosse (1935–1944).
+One of his assistants at Holy Angels was Reverend William Richard Griffin, who would again serve with McGavick as auxiliary bishop of La Crosse (1935–1944).

-In 1915, Archbishop George Mundelein appointed McGavick to be spiritual director of the Holy Name Society in the archdiocese.
-He organized Holy Name societies in almost every parish over the next six years, growing the number of branches from 33 to 200.
+In 1915, Archbishop George Mundelein appointed McGavick as spiritual director of the Holy Name Society in the archdiocese.
+He organized Holy Name societies in almost every parish over the next six years, increasing the number of branches from 33 to 200.
 As part of this work, he also established many branches of the Big Brother program in the archdiocese to help juvenile delinquents.
-McGavick was an outspoken supporter of Prohibition and condemned Chicago Alderman Milton J. Foreman for his support of saloons.
+McGavick was an outspoken supporter of the national Prohibition ban on alcoholic beverages and condemned Chicago Alderman Milton J. Foreman for his support of saloons.